Declarative Skill Sources

 "sources": [

-// Fetch all skills from a repository
+// Fetch all skills from a GitHub repository (default transport)

 { "source": "owner/repo" },